 Now, in order to use the p-value formula on Excel, you should calculate a few things beforehand:

-Now, the Pearson coefficient will be written on F4 in this example and the blank cell next to it will be where we write our formula.
+Now, the Pearson coefficient will be written on F4 in this example.
 After you click it you will type the formula:

 =PEARSON (C4: C13; D4: D13)

 C columns are for the scores and D columns are for the expected scores.
 The Pearson coefficient is 0,691473 in this example.